ratsky-oss/walnut/README.md

 >         c: "Our variable"
 > ```

-Some settings you should take care about:
+Some settings you should or might want to consider:

-- **main.backup_base_path** - **path on localhost where all backups will be stored.** You can connect a network folder configured on the OS side at this path to increase data storage reliability."
+- **main.backup_base_path** - **path on localhost where all backups will be stored.** You can connect a network folder configured on the OS side at this path to increase the data storage reliability."
-- **main.observer.max_apschedule_instances** - **number of scheduled jobs available.** Keep in mind that each additional instance of the **scheduler consumes system resources such as CPU and memory**, so setting this value too high may cause performance issues on your system.
-It's recommended to start with a low value, monitor system resources, and increase the value as needed. **Default value - 30**.
+- **main.observer.max_apschedule_instances** - **number of scheduled jobs available.** Keep in mind that each additional instance of the **scheduler consumes system resources such as CPU and memory**, so setting this value too high might lead to performance issues.
+It's recommended to start with a low value, monitor system resources and increase the value as needed. **Default value - 30**.
 - **secret** - **the phrase is used for symmetric encryption of the target database password.** It is initialized during installation.
-After adding jobs, it **should not be changed**, as the passwords for the target data will not be able to be used in the future.
+After adding jobs, it **should not be changed**, as the passwords for the targeted data will not be usable in the future.

-> Note: you may restore the application database from the dump with keeping the same **secret**.
-Application should work properly.
+> Note: you may restore the application database from the dump while keeping the same **secret**.

 ---

-## Setting up production service
+## Setting up a production service

 Once you have installed the software, you may want to set it up as a production service.
-Default installation uses several assumptions for quick start.
+Default installation uses several assumptions for a quick start.
 We **highly recommend** you to read and take necessary action **before productional usage**.

-You may skip the following section and [explore our app](#access-application) right away. **Just make sure to come back and read the section later.**
+You may skip the following section and [explore our application](#access-application) right away. **Just make sure to come back and read the following section later.**

 ### Nginx

-Nginx config customization recommended.
+Nginx config customization is recommended.
 **Default config was made for exploration services only.**

-In the initial startup we use self-singed certificate with "walnut.ratsky.local" DN.
-Feel free to use private.key file since it is generated on your localhost while installation.
+In the initial startup we use a self-singed certificate with "walnut.ratsky.local" DN.
+Feel free to use private.key file since it is generated on your localhost during installation.

-**We suggest you to change certificate via your own certificate.**
+**We suggest that you replace the certificate with one of your own.**

 > Note: key and certificate path -> **/etc/nginx/certs/**

-> If you'd like to change default walnut nginx path , verify your **main.django.base_url_path** setting
+> If you would like to change the default walnut nginx path , verify your **main.django.base_url_path** setting

 ### Others